-The COEC has partnered with several community organizations to translate community needs to CEG investigators, and translate CEG findings and expertise to communities.
+The COEC has partnered with several community organizations to translate community needs to CEG investigators, and translate environmental health science to communities.

 Hamilton County Environmental Action Commission (HCEAC) The HCEAC was established in 1991 by the Ohio EPA Director.
 The Commission provides a forum for a broad range of stakeholders to discuss environmental issues and identify ways to improve environmental quality in the GCA.
 The HCEAC is a community-based group with representatives from the leading industry, policy and community organization in the GCA including Ohio EPA-Southwest District Office, Ohio Kentucky Indiana Regional Council of Government, Duke Energy, Sun Chemical, Mill Creek Watershed Council of Communities, City of Cincinnati Office of Environmental Quality, Cincinnati Metropolitan Sewer District, HCDOES, and several community-based environmental organizations.

 Hamilton County Department of Environmental Services (HCDOES) The HCDOES is an organization dedicated to protecting, preserving, and enhancing environmental quality.
 The organization has a staff of 60 that works to monitor air quality, regulate industrial air emissions, and provide solid waste management and recycling assistance to communities, schools, and businesses in Butler, Hamilton, Clermont, and Warren counties.
 HCDOES is represented on our SAB by Ken Edgell.